Aryan

 "Three other scholars whose names I cannot pass over in silence,

-having discovered, if not Mohenjo-daro itself, at any rate its
+discovered, if not Mohenjo-daro itself, at any rate its high antiquity,

-high antiquity, and his immediate successors in the task of excavation,
+and his immediate successors in the task of excavation, Messrs.

-Messrs.
 M.S.
 Vats and K.N.
-Dikshit. ... no one probably except
+Dikshit. ... no one probably except myself can

-myself can fully appreciate the difficulties and hardships which
+fully appreciate the difficulties and hardships which they had to

 — From, John Marshall (ed), Mohenjo-daro and the Indus Civilization,